 If your beloved companion starts to experience any of these undesirable (and often uncomfortable) symptoms, it’s time to take a deep look at the state of their gut.

 Unfortunately, our pets can’t tell us when they’re feeling under the weather, so it’s up to us to look for signs of unease and to proactively support their health at its very core.
-Here’s how you can give your pet exactly what they need for optimal gut health:
+Here’s how you can give your pet exactly what they need to support their gut health:

 • Feed Appropriate Foods